emtek/basiccrm/Readme.md

 ---

-The project is currently hosted on <https://fly.io> with postgres and edgedb in Syndey.
+The project is currently hosted on <https://fly.io> with postgres and edgedb in Sydney.

 Before deployment you will need to update the frontend with the following command from the ./frontend directory `trunk build --dist ../backend/dist`